Crews called to Rotorua motel fire - NZ Herald

 A fire investigator is at the scene of a motel fire in Rotorua this morning.

-Crews were sent after multiple calls about a fire in a room of a motel, believed to be the Four Canoes, on Fenton about 9.30pm Sunday.
+Crews were sent after multiple calls about a fire in a room at the Four Canoes on Fenton St about 9.30pm Sunday.

 The room was well involved when crews arrived, a Fire and Emergency NZ spokesman said.